phamthiminhtu/fastapi/README.md

 # fastapi
-A repo to familiarize myself with FastAPI framework and best practices
+A repo to familiarize myself with FastAPI framework and best practices.
+My teachers are Claude Code and Cursor.

 ### Local development with Docker